 Depression is the most treatable of all mental disorders.
 Medication is often used in treatment of depression, particularly.
 It is useful in even mild or moderate cases to improve depression so that changes in life style can take place but must always be used under the supervision of a Psychiatrist.
 Many people who are severely depressed wait too long to seek treatment or they may not seek treatment at all.
 They may not realize that they have a treatable illness, or they may be concerned about being stigmatized if they accept that they have depression or seek treatment for it.
 Medicines can help the person recover within 2 weeks.
 Cognitive Therapy, and support from family, and friends can also make a big difference.

 In general, it is recommended that people stay on an antidepressant at least one year to experience the full benefits.
-Beyond that, when -- and whether -- you should to go off depression medication is a choice that requires serious thought.
-Depression can relapse after stopping treatment if the person encounters the triggers again or if it is part of a Bipolar Affective Diorder.
-It may be a wise choice to continue the antidepressants in a maintenence dose if you do not want to take the risk of a relapse disrupting your life, family, and career.
+Beyond that, when — and whether — you should to go off depression medication is a choice that requires serious thought.
+Depression can relapse after stopping treatment if the person encounters the triggers again or if it is part of a Bipolar Affective Disorder.
+It may be a wise choice to continue the antidepressants in a maintanence dose if you do not want to take the risk of a relapse disrupting your life, family, and career.

 You may be depressed if you have: